fiblit/rust-sandbox/ch3/README.md

 Shadowing is like a transformation, however it is still not assignable (as `mut` would allow).
 For example, the type can be changed. `mut` could not transform across types like this because it only allows ("strongly") safe assignments.

+## Data Types

+Every value has a type.
+Furthermore, *static* typing implies that the type of all variables is inferred at compile time.
+If multiple types are possible, you must annotate, such as in `.parse()`.

+### Scalars (ints, floats, bools, chars)

+Singular values, such as integers, floats, bools, and characters.

+Integers may be (u)nsigned or s(i)gned + 8, 16, 32, 64, 128, or arch size bits.

+You may annotate any literal with the integer types as well.
+Other bases can use typical prefixes: hex, `0x`; octal, `0o`; binary, `0b`; byte `b'A'`.

+In debug mode overflows cause panics. std contains an explicitly wrapping type.

+Floats only have `f32` and `f64`.
+The default is `f64`.

+You can use all of the typical arithmetic operations on similar types: `+`, `-`, `*`, `/`, `%`.

+bools are just `true` and `false`.

+chars are specified with `'`.
+A single Unicode value.

+### Compounds (tuples, arrays)

+Tuples group a variety of types into one, they do not change in size.
+The type of tuples can be inferred, as well as inferred from patterened destructuring!

+Arrays are for homogenous, fixed size stack allocation.
+The vector type can support the dynamic sizing.
+Prefer vector if you're unsure as to which.

+Array type annotations are weird: `[content; length]`

+Arrays can be indexed as expected, in debug though out of bounds errors are detected at *runtime*.